houndhunger/django-restaurant-web-and-booking/README.md

   - **Problem**: The Flatpickr widget doesn't consistently pop up a warning message when invalid input is entered for the minutes field, particularly when the input does not follow the 5-minute increment rule.
   - **Issue**: Flatpickr allows manual input if allowInput: true is set, but it doesn't automatically enforce validation or display warnings for values that don't align with the defined minute Increment.
 Without additional validation logic, the widget may not always catch invalid inputs.
   - **Solution**: Implement custom validation using Flatpickr's onClose or onValueUpdate events to manually validate time inputs.
 Ensure that invalid entries outside the allowed 5-minute increments trigger a warning message consistently.
 Alternatively, handle input validation via the form's submission logic or create an inline error display mechanism.

+- **Overvalidation of Guest Count**
+  - **Problem**: Two warnings are raised for a similar issue regarding guest count validation, causing confusion.
+The hardcoded limit of 12 guests leads to false validation, particularly when the logic in `clean_guest_count(self)` and `clean(self)` approaches the same conclusion differently.
+  - **Issue**: Running both validation methods results in redundant error messages.
+The hardcoded limit of 12 guests should be dynamic and not fixed, as it may change in the future.
+  - **Solution**: Refactor the validation logic to consolidate the checks into one method, ensuring that a single, clear warning is raised for guest counts exceeding the limit.
+Utilize a configuration variable instead of a hardcoded value for the guest limit.

 ## Testing
 ### Code validation